 - Library users are responsible for complying with the copyright laws (17 U.S.C.) of the United States.
 Unless specifically permitted, the copying of computer software is prohibited.

-- Valid YU I.D. cards or registration receipts must be presented upon request to library staff.
-A YU I.D. card or registration receipt is needed each time a book is checked out.
+- Valid YU identification cards must be presented upon request to library staff.
+A YU identification card is needed each time an item is checked out.

 - The unauthorized removal, mutilation, or defacement of library equipment and materials is prohibited.